 The Hungry Chimera is a quarterly literary magazine devoted to short fiction, poetry, and visual art.
 Our focus is depth and quality.
 We publish authors and artists with varying levels of experience and hope to both promote

-Minute Magazine Website Minute Magazine From the Editor The Minute Magazine was founded in February 2017 with the aim of spreading appreciation for the daily hustles and bustles in life, the things that the eye…
+Minute Magazine The Minute Magazine was founded in February 2017 with the aim of spreading appreciation for the daily hustles and bustles in life, the things that the eye often glosses over.
+The world is in constant motion, and it is increasingly harder to set back for a minute and…

 The Lune Quarterly is a reflective space in which to witness feats of identity, place and feeling.
 We share work that stems from a sense of wonder, delight